 Our systems are ideal for high-quality cannabis surveillance monitoring, ensuring no detail goes unnoticed.
 The resolution, which is the size of a security camera's recorded video, directly impacts the level of detail captured in the picture.
 Cameras with high resolution and more detail use more storage, and vice versa; lower-resolution cameras require less storage.

 Missouri, Nevada, and New Jersey's requirements of 1080p are a good baseline to start with, mostly because 480p and 720p are outdated technologies.
 You’ll want to consider a minimum of 1080p HD video unless your goal is to make your system as cheap as possible just to meet regulations.
-1080p will ensure the cameras are able to see facial detail up to 20 feet, which is the typical requirement for states that don’t state a specific resolution.
+1080p will ensure the cameras are able to see facial detail up to 20 feet, which is the typical requirement for states that don’t mention a specific resolution.

 Here are general recommendations for cannabis business cameras: